New England Patriots' Benjamin Watson hits back at Alyssa Milano's abortion 'lie'

 New England Patriots tight end Benjamin Watson hit back at actress Alyssa Milano for saying anti-abortion laws would affect "women of color" the most.

-Watson, a father of seven and the author of “The New Dad’s Playbook” appeared on “Fox & Friends” on Tuesday and commented on Milano’s abortion remarks.
+Watson, a father of seven and the author of “The New Dad’s Playbook,” appeared on “Fox & Friends” on Tuesday and commented on Milano’s abortion remarks.

 ALYSSA MILANO SLAMS 'HAS BEEN' JON VOIGHT OVER SUPPORT OF PRESIDENT TRUMP: 'STAY IN YOUR LANE'